 Is Paying Your Vet Bills a Problem?
 Here's How to Find Help

-Vet costs are on the rise.
-If you’re having trouble paying your bill, fear not.
+Vet costs can quickly add up.
+If you’re having trouble paying your vet bill, fear not.
 Here are suggestions for getting money if you need help paying for a vet visit.

 Vet care can be hard on your budget.
 From your puppy’s or kitten’s first veterinary visit, which might cost you $100 to $300, to annual wellness visits, which can range from $50 (for just the physical) to $400 (for services such as blood work and urinalysis), even routine care costs can add up.
 Then, along the way, there may be costly surprises like dental work, emergency room visits, or a battle with a long-term illness.